Schoolforbasics/runbooks/AnacondaEnterpriseNotebooks.rst

 **NOTE:** replace **password** with the password of the wakari user that was generated during server installation.

-Start the Wakari Gateway
+Start the AEN Gateway
 ~~~~~~~~~~~~~~~~~~~~~~~~

 ::

         sudo service wakari-gateway start

-Register the Wakari Gateway
+Register the AEN Gateway
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The Wakari Gateway needs to register with the Wakari Server.
-This needs to be authenticated, so the wakari user’s credentials created during the Wakari Server install need to be used. **This needs to be run as root** to write the configuration file:
+The AEN Gateway needs to register with the AEN Server.
+This needs to be authenticated, so the wakari user’s credentials created during the AEN Server install need to be used. **This needs to be run as root** to write the configuration file:
 ``/opt/wakari/wakari-gateway/etc/wakari/wk-gateway-config.json``